Guides

 Fritz Hofmann and his team, working at the Bayer Laboratory in Elberfeld Germany, succeeded in producing the first Synthetic Rubber.

-The emergence of Synthetic Rubber, made from petrochemicals, was a significant achievement for science and engineering and they succeeded in finding a substitute for natural rubber.
+Synthetic rubber, made from petrochemicals, was a huge win for science and engineering.
+It gave the world a real substitute for natural rubber.

 Properties of Rubber